CIS Controls Gap AnalysisThe “Top 20” controls

 - CSC 16: Account Monitoring and Control

-- CSC 17: Security Skills Assessment and Appropriate Training to Fill Gaps
+- CSC 17: Implement a Security Awareness and Training Program

 - CSC 18: Application Software Security